The American Association of Orthodontists recommends that children should be evaluated by an orthodontist by the age of 7.

 Do we still need to see our family dentist during orthodontic treatment?

 Patients with braces and other orthodontic appliances require more effort to keep their teeth and gums clean.
-We want to insure the highest level of dental health and recommend that you see your family dentist for regular check-ups and cleanings every 6 months during treatment.
+We want to ensure that the highest level of dental health is maintained and recommend that kids continue to see a pediatric dentist and adults continue to see a general dentist for regular check-ups and cleanings every 6 months.